Brain Mapping

 In the context of Attachment-Focused EMDR, therapists pay special attention to early attachment experiences and how they impact present-day behaviors and relationships.
 By addressing both the trauma and attachment wounds, this therapy aims to create lasting emotional healing.

-Who Can Benefit from Attachment-Focused EMDR?
+Who Can Benefit from Attachement-Focused EMDR?

 Attachment-Focused EMDR is particularly effective for individuals who have experienced relational trauma, such as neglect, abandonment, or emotional abuse.
 It can also benefit people who struggle with: